karrerm/fastfusion_ros/README.md

     whether the mesh should be saved when exiting the node --fileLocation
-    if saveMesh=true, where to save the mesh --world_id
+    if saveMesh=true, where to save the mesh --use_vicon_pose
+    use vicon measurements for the pose input (uses different extrinsic transformation) --world_id
     name of the world frame
   --tracker_id